Pentium Dual-Core: Comparison to the Pentium D

 Although using the Pentium name, the desktop Pentium Dual-Core is based on the Core microarchitecture, which can be seen when comparing the specification to the Pentium D, which is based on the NetBurst microarchitecture first introduced in the Pentium 4.
 Below the 2 or 4 MB of shared-L2-cache-enabled Core 2 Duo, the desktop Pentium Dual-Core has 1 or 2 MB of shared L2 Cache.
 In contrast, the Pentium D processors have either 2 or 4 MB of non-shared L2 cache.
 Additionally, the fastest-clocked Pentium D has a factory boundary of 3.73 GHz, while the fastest-clocked desktop Pentium Dual-Core reaches 3.2 GHz.
-A significant difference among these processors is that the desktop Pentium Dual-Core processors have a TDP of only 65 W while the Pentium D ranges between 95 and 130 W. Pentium dual-core outperformed Pentium D by a reasonably large margin despite the reduced clock speed and lower amounts of cache.
+A significant difference among these processors is that the desktop Pentium Dual-Core processors have a TDP of only 65 W while the Pentium D ranges between 95 and 130 W. The Pentium Dual-Core outperforms the Pentium D by a reasonably large margin despite the reduced clock speed and lower amounts of cache.